Mo-Khaled-Ibrahim/Airline_DWH_Modeling---ETL_By_Datastage/README.md

 job `fact_flight_reserve`

 `FLIGHT_RESERVATION_FACT` populated via a chain of Lookup stages (Passenger, Aircraft, Flight, Date) resolving surrogate keys, followed by a Transformer stage performing all business calculations (`FLIGHT_PROFIT`, `DELAY_MINUTES`, `IS_DELAYED_FLAG`), then loaded into the target table. `FACT_KEY` is auto-generated via an Oracle sequence at insert.

+fact rows only store surrogate keys — resolving those keys via Lookup stages before Transformer calculations ensures every fact row can be correctly traced back to a passenger, flight, aircraft, and date.
+All business calculations (profit, delay) are centralized in one Transformer stage.

 <p align="center">
   <img src="pics/fact_job.png" alt="Image Description" width="900">